 Would I Qualify?

 If you're considering taking on this application for Medicaid through the Katie Beckett program, it's helpful to know if you have a shot at qualifying.
 Remember that the basic idea of this program is that children with a high level of care need will have the support to be cared for at home instead of in an institutional setting.
 If your child has a good long-term prognosis but currently requires daily medical care for issues with feeding, breathing, intestinal function, etc., they are a good candidate for this program.
-If your child has a diagnosis of a disorder and the recommended treatment is a high frequency of therapies (5+ per week), they are a good candidate for this program.
+If your child has a diagnosis of a disorder and they meet the requirements of test scores on a psychological assessment, they are a good candidate for this program.
 Note that an autism diagnosis alone may not be enough to gain approval, and applicants with life-threatening illnesses are not likely to be approved.

 How I Decided to Apply